^

 • The high content of linoleic acid (more than 50% of the composition) supports the development and growth of internal organs, regulates hormonal balance in the body.

-Wormwood Grass
+Wormwood herb

-2. Grind fresh wormwood to a mushy condition.
+2. Grind fresh wormwood to a mushy state.
 Take a thin crumb of black bread, put some grass on it, roll it into a ball and eat.
 The course of treatment is 10-14 days.

-Useful properties of the wound:
+Useful properties of thale cress:

-• Expectorant effect.
+• Having an expectorant effect.

 • Diuretic effect.

-• Bilberry is a diuretic, astringent, hypoglycemic effect.
+• Blueberry – diuretic, astringent, hypoglycemic effect.

-• St. John's Wort - has a beneficial effect on the body and contains tannins.
+• St. John's wort - has a beneficial effect on the body and contains tannins.

 Pharmacodynamics